[CS Technical Interview 3] Network that gets you talking

 Who is this course right for?

-A computer science major who needs to organize CS concepts before a technical interview
+Computer science students who need to organize CS concepts before a technical interview

 Learners